johnhopson/bump/readme.md

 #bump
 - - - - - - - -

-bump replaces text tags in a file with a variety of information.
-It is typically used to augment a source file with information about a build at compile time.
-See 'Example' section below.
+bump replaces text tags in a file with information, such as environment variables, program output and time.
+It's typical use is to add timestamp and version information to a C header file before each build.
+See 'Example' below.

 ## Usage